-12.-(1) The Board shall, in respect of a public procurement of a major value -

-- (a) establish appropriate internal procedures for the operations of the Board and ensure compliance with them; - (b) vet tendering documents and notices submitted to it by a procuring entity; - (c) receive and publicly open tenders; - (d) select persons from a list of qualified evaluators maintained by it to act as members of a Tender Evaluation Committee and oversee the examination and evaluation of tenders; and - (e) review the recommendations of a Tender Evaluation Committee and - - (i) approve the award of the public procurement contract, or - (ii) require the Tender Evaluation Committee to make a fresh or further evaluation on specified grounds.
+- (1) The Board shall, in respect of a public procurement of a major value - (a) establish appropriate internal procedures for the operations of the Board and ensure compliance with them; - (b) (deleted by Act 13 of 2020) - (c) receive and publicly open tenders; - (d) select persons from a list of qualified evaluators maintained by it to act as members of a Tender Evaluation Committee and oversee the examination and evaluation of tenders; and - (e) review the recommendations of a Tender Evaluation Committee.
+(Substituted by Act 13 of 2020) - (1A) Where the Board accepts the recommendations of the Tender Evaluation Committee, the Board may approve the award of the public procurement contract.
+(Inserted by Act 13 of 2020) - (1B) The Board - (a) shall examine the grounds for the dissenting views; - (b) may require the Tender Evaluation Committee to review its evaluation on specific grounds, where the Board is in receipt of the recommendations of the Tender Evaluation Committee with dissenting views that has a significant effect on the result arrived at by the Board.